deng-gdb/eurostat-gdp/README.md

 # Data Pipeline Architecture and Workflow

+## Orchestration

+The Orchestration in the project implemented using the [Prefect](https://docs.prefect.io/latest/getting-started/quickstart/#quickstart) tool, actually [Prefect Cloud](https://docs.prefect.io/latest/cloud/) version of this tool.

-## Data Ingestion, Orchestration and Data Lake
+## Data Ingestion and Data Lake

 ## Data Warehouse and Data Modeling